Bohem1/datum/docs/CodeLayers.md

 Although it's a goal to have (you should avoid uniqueness, that makes Pets and snowflakes), the reality is that most systems usually need some unique properties, and configuration overrides on specific settings, based on Site, Domain, Platform, Environment and so on...
 Usually, in such implementations, all unique parts are managed outside of the Configuration Management software, likely a traditional tool not managed from code (think VM provisioning for instance).

-Partials can even decouple the unit of configuration further (at great risks), by allowing those named configuration to be authored, delivered and applied independently from each other, so that one Named config can do something, and the other one undo it, at every DSC Run...
+Partials can even decouple the unit of configuration further (at great risks), by allowing those named configuration to be authored, delivered and applied independently from each other, so that one Named config can do something, and the other one undo it, at every DSC Run.

 The reason those approaches are popular, is because DSC's composition model seems very limited, and can be without appropriate tooling.

 The first examples and tutorials people see about DSC show how to add Configuration Data to a specific Node under the `AllNodes\SRV01`, and pass it to the configuration.
 Then the examples shows how to use that data in a configuration, using `$Node.DataKey`, and also introduce the `$ConfigurationData.NonNodeData`.
-This gets the idea across, but seems to limit that the data can be either Specificly defined to the Node and nowhere else, or in some generic key with no relation to the Node.
+This gets the idea across, but seems to limit that the data can be either specifically defined to the Node and nowhere else, or in some generic key with no relation to the Node.

-The more advanced tutorials show how to leverage those NonNodeData to organise DATA per role, for clarity, but it still misses some capabilities for composing the data, overriding where we need it, when we need it, without changing the code, or the global value.
+The more advanced tutorials show how to leverage those NonNodeData to organize DATA per role, for clarity, but it still misses some capabilities for composing the data, overriding where we need it, when we need it, without changing the code, or the global value.

 As an example, imagine you have 3 identical Web servers, all with the exact same configuration.
 You can easily define some basic properties in the configuration data such as:

 ```PowerShell
 $ConfigurationData = @{
     AllNodes = @(